juanjo72/ReactiveStorage/README.md

 # ReactiveStorage
-A slim implementation of in-memory storage
+A slim in-memory storage.
+Any Identifiable & Equatable entity can be added, without predefining schema.
+Changes for a particular kind of entity can be observed.

 ## Usage

-Define your entity, both identifiable and equatable:
+### Define your entity:

 ```swift
 struct User: Identifiable, Equatable {